Details of current funding opportunities for research projects are available below.

-Although this is an open call, we expect projects to demonstrate engagement and clear links with the Manchester 2020 Strategic Plan, the Chinese Government's Belt and Road Initiative (BRI) and the UN Sustainable Development Agenda and its Goals (SDGs).
+Although this is an open call, we expect projects to demonstrate engagement and clear links with the Manchester 2020 Strategic Plan and the UN Sustainable Development Agenda and its Goals (SDGs).
+Furthermore, we also welcome proposals for projects that critically explore the Chinese Government's Belt and Road Initiative (BRI) and its various implications.

 We operate two application rounds per year with the following deadlines:

-To apply, please download and complete the application form (Word, 328KB), and email this to firstname.lastname@example.org with 'Networking, Impact & Collaboration Enrichment (RICE) application' as the subject before 5pm on the day of the deadline.
+To apply, please download and complete the application form (Word, 328KB), and email this to firstname.lastname@example.org with 'Networking, Impact & Collaboration Enrichment (NICE) application' as the subject before 5pm on the day of the deadline.